cloudmesh-community/fa18-523-60/project-report/report.md

 purposes that can ultimately be applied to other e-commerce platforms.
-The second part entails a MongoDB performance benchmarking by testing it on a local machine, a virtual machine, and on a fully automate cloud service – Mongo Atlas.
+The second part entails a MongoDB performance benchmarking by testing it on a local machine, a virtual machine, and on a cloud service - Mongo Atlas.

 ### Keywords